lvl1/courses/droplet-config-digitalocean-api-part1.md

 Now that we have generated an SSH key, we need to “link” the key between our local machine and the DigitalOcean droplet we created earlier.

-First, we need to SSH into our droplet and change the default password: 'ssh *root@droplet-ip*'
+First, we need to SSH into our droplet and change the default password: `ssh *root@droplet-ip*`

 Because this is the first time connecting to the droplet, you will see a message such as the following: